When Can We Travel To Vietnam In 2021?

 Get a taste of ancient riverside lifestyle in the Mekong Delta, aka the 'rice bowl' of Vietnam.
 Our 12 day Vietnam Intro and 15 day Vietnam Experience small group tours include an overnight stay in the heart of the Mekong where we learn how the locals make a living, try delicious fresh produce, and even learn catfishing the traditional way... by hand!

-Although we can’t easily travel to Vietnam just yet, it is looking quite likely in the not-too-distant future.
+Although we can’t easily travel to Vietnam just yet, we are keeping our fingers crossed for the not-too-distant future.
 Travel restrictions are beginning to ease and tourism will return with a surge in demand, so now is the time to get planning.

 If travelling in Vietnam sounds like your sort of escape, click through to check out our Vietnam small group tours here!
 With expertly crafted itineraries, the guidance of a knowledgable group leader, full end-to-end support, and a new group of friends to make memories with, our trips are the ultimate way to discover a new country.
 Oh, and did we mention that all of the activities on our itineraries are included?
 Travel with a group and make the most of Vietnam's charms, stress-free.

 With flexible booking policies and complete support during this uncertain time, you can be confident when booking with INTRO.
 Catch you in Hanoi!